Abhishek-Dobliyal/Lotus/README.md

 1. News Headlines

-2. File Organizer/ Junk Organizer

-3. Weather Forecast
+2. Weather Forecast

-NOTE: Keep the 'reminder.mp3', 'JUNK_ORGANIZER.py' and 'new.py' files in the same folder as the code file (Lotus.py).
+NOTE: Keep the 'reminder.mp3' and 'news.py' files in the same folder as the code file (Lotus.py).